Hussein119/worldwise/README.md

 **WorldWise**

 WorldWise is a web application where users can add cities they want to visit or any other interesting locations.
-Users can also explore the list of cities and countries added by others.
+Users can also explore the list of cities and countries added by others if there is a API but for now it's just Browser Local Storage

 **Features:**